PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Related Work

-An initial work indicates that the artificial canary tokens inserted into the training dataset can be identified by ranking the perplexity of possible candidate tokens~\cite{carlini2019secret}.
-Then a subsequent work~\cite{carlini2021extracting} considers a more practical task without artificial canaries and reveals the capability of extracting verbatim subsequence from the pre-training dataset of GPT-2 by filtering and ranking generated samples.
+\textbf{Data Extraction.} Instead of extracting artificial canaries~\cite{carlini2019secret}, a previous work~\cite{carlini2021extracting} formulates the paradigm of extracting verbatim subsequence from the pre-training dataset of GPT-2 by filtering and ranking generated samples.
+We evaluate the verbatim extraction on real secrets under this paradigm.